 Keep track of your finances

 Like every student, you want to make sure you have enough money.
 After all, you’ll need it for books, school supplies, dorm supplies and entertainment.
 Remember to account for extras such as replacing equipment, such as sweatbands and athletic shoes, that may not fall into the college budget.
-Having a Click here for more information regarding our slick banking mobile app with tons of capabilities such as remote check deposit, account balances and transfers, bill pay and person to person payments is imperative.
+Having a Click here for more information regarding our slick banking mobile app with tons of capabilities such as online deposit, account balances and transfers, bill pay and person to person payments is imperative.
 You can pay your bills or move money while you’re on your way to your next intercollegiate game, match or meet.

 For me, this was easy.
 Tennis was fun for me and for most student athletes I talked to recently at UNH, their sport was their fun.
 But remember to have fun outside of athletics.
 Before or after your season, be a regular student.
 No app needed here.

 Decades later, I still cherish the time I was able to compete for and represent my college.
 I had an unbelievable opportunity and forged friendships and bonds that are still strong today.
 When you’re exhausted from running up and down the field, remember that this time of your life will never happen again.
 Enjoy it.